-All disclosures in this section (pages 85 to 88) are unaudited unless otherwise stated.
+All disclosures in this section (pages 111 to 114) are unaudited unless otherwise stated.

 Barclays Bank PLC is currently regulated by the PRA on a solo-consolidated basis.
 Barclays Bank PLC solo-consolidated comprises Barclays Bank PLC plus certain additional subsidiaries, subject to PRA approval.
-The disclosures below provide key capital metrics for Barclays Bank PLC solo-consolidated.
+The disclosures below provide key capital metrics for Barclays Bank PLC solo-consolidated with further information on its risk profile to be included in the Barclays PLC Pillar 3 Report 2021, due to be published on 23 February 2022, and which will be available at home.barclays/investor-relations/reports-and-events/annual-reports.